acreegan/lung_modelling/docs/app.rst

 **data_folder_depth** is the number of folders between the top level dataset folder and the data files. (e.g., the dataset structure may be: primary -> subject_id -> study_phase -> imaging_mode, with data residing in the imaging mode folder, a depth of 4)

+**subject_id_folder_depth** is the number of folders between the top level dataset folder and a folder with a name that can be used as a unique identifier for a single subject

 **lung_image_glob** refers to a glob used to find lung image data files